Welcome to Youth Services:

 Stop by any Fort Smith Public Library location to enjoy books, videos, magazines, computers, music, and special library programs of all kinds this summer.
 The summer reading program is designed to encourage reading for pleasure; it will help young people who are able to read independently retain the valuable reading skills they developed over this past school year.
 Preschool children too young to read may also participate and will receive credit for the books read to them.

 The summer reading program is designed to encourage reading for pleasure; it will help young people who are able to read independently retain the valuable reading skills they developed over this past school year.
 Preschool children too young to read may also participate and will receive credit for the books read to them.
-Small rewards such as book bags, pencils, soccer kickbags, sports visors, food coupons, and the opportunity to get their name in a book are given to each child for reaching specific goals.
+Small rewards such as book bags, pencils, door hangers, cups, food coupons, and the opportunity to get their name in a book are given to each child for reaching specific goals.
 Just For Teens: Any item you check out (books, CDs, DVDs, eBooks, audiobooks, magazines, digital titles, etc.), enables you to enter into weekly prize drawings for the chance to win great gift cards.

 For more information, please call (479)783-0229, ext.
 1131 or check out our Upcoming Events page as summer reading time approaches.